moyanling/DatabaseDesign/README.md

 • DROP TABLE – Remove a table schema, and all of its contained data.<br>
 • “SELECT-FROM-WHERE” -style query<br>
 • EXIT – Cleanly exits the program and saves all table and index information in non-volatile files.<br>

+Features:<br>
+• New schemas can be added easily by a declaration in xml file and provide a Executable interface implementation.